microsoft/clrmd/Documentation/GettingStarted.md

 ## Loading a crash dump

 To get started the first thing you need to do is to create a `DataTarget`.
-The `DataTarget` class represents a crash dump or live process you want to debug (though as of Beta 0.3, only crash dumps are supported).
+The `DataTarget` class represents a crash dump or live process you want to debug.
 To create an instance of the `DataTarget` class, call one of the static functions on `DataTarget`.
 Here is the code to create a `DataTarget` from a crash dump:

     using (DataTarget target = DataTarget.LoadCrashDump(@"c:\work\crash.dmp"))
     {